MachadoAntonio/School-Management-System/README.md

-# <p align="center"> iStudent <br> Control your virtual school! 📚
+# <p align="center"> iSchool <br> Control your virtual school! 📚

 <p align="center">
-Welcome to <b>iStudent</b> - a School Management System written in the Java programming language on the world's most popular framework - <b>Spring!</b> Take a full control of a virtual school and manage its students, teachers, employees and student clubs!
+Welcome to <b>iSchool</b> - a School Management System written in the Java programming language on the world's most popular framework - <b>Spring!</b> Take a full control of a virtual school and manage its students, teachers, employees and student clubs!
 You can perfom certain actions like adding students, teachers and even parents of students!
 <p>

 <p align="center">

 <p>

-<b><i>Note: iStudent is in active development and it’s receiving constant updates with new features!
+<b><i>Note: iSchool is in active development and it’s receiving constant updates with new features!
 Everything below is subject to change!</b></i>

 ## 📝 Full Description
 <b>iStudent</b> will play the role of a school data management system and will allow you to perform everything for a successful supervision. <br>